- About Rockville

-The Memorial Day Ceremony and Parade is a long-standing tradition in the City of Rockville.
+Founded in 1944 by William (Bill) Wood, the Memorial Day Ceremony and Parade is a long-standing tradition in the City of Rockville.
 The day starts off with a ceremony remembering those who gave the ultimate sacrifice for our freedoms and concludes with the annual parade.
-The parade was founded in 1944 by William (Bill) Wood.
 Today the parade features more than 50 units including military and community groups, marching units, dance troupes and more.
-View the 2022 Parade Winners.

 Free parking is available at the Metro lots, City Hall lots and Jury lot.

 Paid parking is available for $5 in the Rockville Town Square garage located off of Route 355 or North Washington Street from 7 a.m.-3 p.m. on Monday, May 29.
 Cash and credit accepted.
 Regular Town Square parking rates apply at all other times.
 Accessible Parking is available in the town center garage.

 Parade Route and Road Closures

 The parade begins at N. Washington Street and Martins Lane, then heads south on N. Washington Street.
 From there the parade turns left onto Beall Avenue, right on Maryland Avenue through Rockville Town Square and left onto E. Montgomery Ave.
 See the image to the right for a map of the parade route.

 Roads around the parade route begin closing at 6 a.m. and reopen at 2 p.m.
 Click the link below to view a full list of road closures and times.